pndaproject/platform-salt/cloud-formation/README.md

 Some useful parameters include:

-  - imageId should be the latest AWS default Ubuntu 14.04 image
+  - imageId should be the latest AWS default Ubuntu 14.04, or RHEL 7 image
   - whitelistSshAccess can be set to a restricted range to further secure cluster access
   - instancetypeCdhDn can be set to an instance type with more resources to vertically scale the cluster compute resources